-Stakeholders in higher education expect growth and learning opportunities that prepare students for future experiences.
+Stakeholders in higher education expect continued growth and learning opportunities that prepare students for future experiences.
 Why then do so many institutions struggle to adapt and respond to the increasing demands of students, faculty, employers, and accreditation bodies?

 Implementing more innovative facilities and services demanded by stakeholders is often challenging due to resource constraints.
 Current yearly projects and expenses take priority over long-term projects that propose to update existing facilities or improve current processes.
 Top administrators who make resource decisions face taking into account not only the desires of current stakeholders, but also those of future stakeholders.

 Educational structures are often not adaptive and responsive enough to meet the increasing demands of students, faculty, employers, and accreditation bodies.
 For example, the approval of budget requests from student organizations or internal departments often require action by multiple entities and thus the process takes a great deal of time within the organization.

 Bâton Global has experience reforming such rigid structures and processes that may delay projects.
-Continuous improvement plans that involve streamlining procedures and providing a more flexible, adaptive structure can lead to more responsive processes that allow administration to incorporate demands from all entities of the organization
+Continuous improvement plans that involve streamlining procedures and providing a more flexible, adaptive structure can lead to more responsive processes that allow administration to incorporate demands from all entities of the organization.

-Developing 5 and 10 year plans can provide guidance to institutions and organizations, but they often become outdated due to emerging technologies, increased competition, globalization, and changes in stakeholder requests.
+Developing 5- and 10- year plans can provide guidance to institutions and organizations, but they often become outdated due to emerging technologies, increased competition, globalization, and changes in stakeholder requests.
 Bâton Global has found that while developing lengthy master plans, institutions and organizations develop inflexibility and lack the ability to keep up with new and prominent demands.

 In implementing new initiatives and improvements within an institution or organization, stakeholders often seek to influence decisions according to the priorities of their specific team or business unit.
 Bâton Global brings industry expertise to clients to help mitigate the political issues that negatively influence long-term planning.

-Bâton Global has implemented continuous improvement processes for clients from the unit level up to the entire organizations.
+Bâton Global has implemented continuous improvement processes for clients from the unit level up to the entire organization.
 The implementation of more flexible and responsive plans allows all stakeholders to participate in the identification and prioritization of objectives, develop shared key success measures, and align their corresponding initiatives.
 Clients are able to incorporate the demands of all stakeholders while also achieving long-term initiatives.